 Our mission is limited to working with animals that are brought to us for placement in new homes.
 We simply don’t have the resources to come out to rescue animals in distress.
 If you are concerned about a stray or other animal, please call your local animal control office.
 You may also report suspected abuse or neglect to the Rhode Island SPCA at 401-438-8150 ext 2.

-Our adoption fee includes an exam, microchip, spaying or neutering, vaccinations, deworming, flea and tick preventatives, and any necessary medications.
-Overall, we estimate our fees cover only about 25% of the combined cost of these medical expenses and the care of the animal while it’s waiting for its new family.
+Our adoption fee incorporates an examination, microchip, spaying or neutering, vaccinations, deworming, flea and tick preventatives, and necessary medications.
+However, it’s essential to note that these fees roughly contribute to only 25% of the total expenses, encompassing medical care and the overall care of the animal while awaiting its new home.

 We take in over 1,500 animals annually.
 Between our veterinary clinics and shelter, we handle more than 7,000 animals each year.
 Our daily numbers vary due to the season, but we can house around 100 animals at one time.